YosefLab/treedata/README.md

 # TreeData - AnnData with trees

 TreeData is a lightweight wrapper around AnnData which adds two additional attributes, `obst` and `vart`, to store [nx.DiGraph] trees for observations and variables.
-TreeData has the same interface as AnnData and is fully compatible with [scverse] packages like [scanpy].
+TreeData has the same interface as AnnData and is fully compatible with [scverse] packages like [Scanpy].

 To learn more about TreeData, please refer to the [documentation][link-docs] or checkout the [getting started guide][link-getting-started].
+See the [Pycea documentation](https://pycea.readthedocs.io/) to learn how TreeData can be used to analyze single-cell lineage tracing data.

 ## Installation